Soil salinity control: Secondary cause

-Aquifer conditions in irrigated land and the groundwater flow have an important role in soil salinization, as illustrated here :
+Aquifer conditions in irrigated land and the groundwater flow have an important role in soil salinization, as illustrated here:

 Salt affected area

-Normally, the salinization of agricultural land affects a considerable area of irrigation projects, on the order of 20 to 30%.
+Normally, the salinization of agricultural land affects a considerable area of 20% to 30% in irrigation projects.
 When the agriculture in such a fraction of the land is abandoned, a new salt and water balance is attained, a new equilibrium is reached and the situation becomes stable.

-In India alone, thousands of square kilometres have been severely salinized.
-China and Pakistan do not lag much behind (perhaps China has even more salt affected land than India).
-A regional distribution of the 3,230,000 km² of saline land worldwide is shown in the following table derived from the FAO/UNESCO Soil Map of the World.
+In India alone, thousands of square kilometers have been severely salinized.
+China and Pakistan do not lag far behind (perhaps China has even more salt affected land than India).
+A regional distribution of the 3,230,000 km2 of saline land worldwide is shown in the following table derived from the FAO/UNESCO Soil Map of the World.

 Spatial variation

 Although the principles of the processes of salinization are fairly easy to understand, it is more difficult to explain why certain parts of the land suffer from the problems and other parts do not, or to predict accurately which part of the land will fall victim.
 The main reason for this is the variation of natural conditions in time and space, the usually uneven distribution of the irrigation water, and the seasonal or yearly changes of agricultural practices.
 Only in lands with undulating topography is the prediction simple: the depressional areas will degrade the most.

 The preparation of salt and water balances for distinguishable sub-areas in the irrigation project, or the use of agro-hydro-salinity models, can be helpful in explaining or predicting the extent and severity of the problems.